SMFTricks/ST-Shop/readme/readme.english.txt

 # ST-Shop
-A kinda beautiful shop mod for SMF 2.1
+A shop mod for SMF 2.1